zankia/damas-core/Client-Setup.md

-We provide the libraries for the Python and Javascript languages to access the damas-core server remotely, and interface its methods and the JSON results using the language native objects.
-Once you get a working environment for scripting, you can visit the [[API reference|API reference]] for a complete reference about the available methods.
+Here is a document to get a working environment for scripting.

 ## Contents
 * [Python](#python-client)